habibcilmd-cardiologist/dr-cil/content/en/services/temporary-pacemaker/index.md

 showBreadcrumbs: true
 showTableOfContents: true
 showReadingTime: true
+faq:
+    - question: "How long does a temporary pacemaker stay in?"
+      answer: "Usually stays for a few days to 2 weeks.
+If a permanent pacemaker is needed, it is implanted as soon as possible."
+    - question: "Can I move with a temporary pacemaker?"
+      answer: "Movement restriction is required to prevent electrode displacement.
+Bed rest is recommended with femoral access."
+    - question: "Is temporary pacing painful?"
+      answer: "Transvenous pacing is done with local anesthesia and is usually painless.
+Transcutaneous pacing can be uncomfortable."
+    - question: "How is the temporary pacemaker removed?"
+      answer: "The electrode is gently pulled out and pressure is applied to the access site.
+It is usually a simple procedure."
+    - question: "Is a permanent pacemaker needed after temporary pacing?"
+      answer: "It depends on the underlying cause.
+If reversible causes are corrected, a permanent pacemaker may not be needed."
 ---

 A temporary pacemaker is a device used to support heart rhythm in emergencies or until a permanent pacemaker is implanted.
 Assoc.
 Prof. Dr. Habib Çil has extensive experience in temporary pacing procedures.